zeonchew0324/TikTokJam-2025/README.md

 where $CQS$ is ContentQualityScore given by Gemini, MaxBonus is the maximum bonus multiplier , $k$ is the scaling factor.

 $$Individual Payout = \frac{IW}{\sum{IW}}\times TierFund $$

+## AI embeddings categorization

+The videos are converted into 2048-dimension embedding vectors, and K-means clustering algorithm is employed to find each centroid for each category.

+Each video is classified into 3 categories represented by category centroids, weighted by cosine similarity to give an unbiased and automated categorization workflow.

 ## Getting Started With Our App
 1. Clone repository:
  <pre> git clone https://github.com/zeonchew0324/TikTokJam-2025.git </pre>